 St Nicholas Day is a Christian celebration based on the origins of Father Christmas.
 The holiday is celebrated in many countries throughout Europe, including France, Germany and Belgium, and provides a chance for your business to get super festive in early December.
 Especially if you have a big target audience in Europe, holding a sale or special event around this time could be a great warm up for Christmas.

-Need help building awesome email templates to use with your campaigns?
-Check out Mail Designer 365.
-Sign up free today to discover all the Design Ideas, creative tools and resources you need to create amazing emails in 2023…
+Want to get started with your campaigns asap?
+Check out Mail Designer 365!
+Download the app free today to discover all the Design Ideas, creative tools and resources you need to create and send amazing emails in 2024…

 Until next time,